 Radiation-related DOR depends upon the dose and field of the radiation and also the age of the patients.

 Oocyte apoptosis is a usual finding in idiopathic DOR.
 Diminished ovarian reserve in the female fetus may occur due to the outcome of maternal hormonal disturbance throughout the utero life.

 There is no treatment available to treat age-related diminished ovarian reserve, even no preventive measure can control DOR.

-Assisted reproductive technology is the only option which can be applied to women with DOR to support a pregnancy.
+Assisted reproductive technology is the only option that can be applied to women with DOR to support a pregnancy.

-However, it is always recommended the fertility preservation should be conducted at the young age to get an effective IVF outcome.
+However, it is always recommended the fertility preservation should be conducted at a young age to get an effective IVF outcome.

 These eggs are collected in the IVF clinic and the viable fresh eggs can be used directly for creating an embryo.